icon_marketing_blogFinance_20x20.svg Personal finance | October 12, 2022 | Connor Peoples

 5. Take advantage of “extra” money

-Whether it’s from a birthday gift or a year-end bonus, use your extra income to make more than the minimum payments on your student loan.
-This will also help you save money on interest and total loan costs over the life of your student loan.
+Whether it’s from a birthday gift or a year-end bonus, consider using your extra income to make more than the minimum payments on your student loan.
+This could also help you save money on interest and total loan costs over the life of your loan.

 Address any problems right away

 If you’re having trouble paying down your student loans, you should speak with your cosigner, if you have one.
-Your cosigner is equally responsible for paying off the loan, so they should be aware if you’re having trouble.
+Your cosigner is equally responsible for paying off the loan, so they should know if you’re having trouble.

 Also, don’t hesitate to contact your loan servicer—they may be able to help.